AP source: Jets releasing WR Brandon Marshall

 The person spoke to the AP on condition of anonymity because the team had not yet announced the move, which was expected to come Friday.

 Marshall is the latest star to be cut by the Jets, who have also parted ways with Darrelle Revis, Nick Mangold, Nick Folk and Breno Giacomini this offseason.
-New York has cleared nearly $46 million in cap space during the last few weeks.
+New York has cleared nearly $46 million in cap space during the past few weeks.

-Newsday first reported the move by the Jets.
-The newspaper also reported that Marshall asked for his release - and was granted his request - after weighing his options, including New York being interested in having the receiver return next season.
+Newsday first reported the move, and also said that Marshall asked for his release - and was granted his request - after weighing his options, including New York being interested in having the receiver return next season.

 Marshall has never been to the playoffs in his 11 NFL seasons and could opt to hook on with another team that he considers a possible postseason contender.